Discover folk - the CRM for people-powered businesses

 Building a sales pipeline is easy.
 Building the right one is what drives growth.

-A generic setup won’t cut it anymore.
-If your team is still stuck with outdated stages or bloated CRM fields, deals will leak out—quietly, but consistently.
+If your sales team of 20–50 people is still stuck with outdated stages or bloated CRM fields, deals will leak out—quietly, but consistently.

 A custom pipeline helps structure your entire sales process, eliminate guesswork, and give reps clarity.
 It turns your CRM from a passive database into an active revenue engine.